rclone/rclone/docs/content/docs.md

 This can be useful when transferring to a remote which doesn't support mod times directly as it is more accurate than a `--size-only` check and faster than using `--checksum`.

+### --use-mmap ###

+If this flag is set then rclone will use anonymous memory allocated by mmap on Unix based platforms and VirtualAlloc on Windows for its transfer buffers (size controlled by `--buffer-size`).
+Memory allocated like this does not go on the Go heap and can be returned to the OS immediately when it is finished with.

+If this flag is not set then rclone will allocate and free the buffers using the Go memory allocator which may use more memory as memory pages are returned less aggressively to the OS.

+It is possible this does not work well on all platforms so it is disabled by default; in the future it may be enabled by default.

 ### --use-server-modtime ###